JediNite/docker-ce-WDEX4100-binaries/README.md

 # cd docker-ce
 # git checkout -q <COMMIT>
 ```
 2. Once downloaded apply the patch to update the build version and the build process for the docker-runc executable.
+(This file needs to be updated as it no longer works correctly on new versions)
 ```
 # wget https://raw.githubusercontent.com/JediNite/docker-ce-WDEX4100-binaries/master/docker-ce-build/docker-ce-build.patch --no-check-certificate
 # patch -p0 < docker-ce-build.patch